 - Process complex files and extract detailed line-item data with precision.

-Furthermore, many of these advanced tools are available as a service, which provides significant financial and operational benefits.
+Furthermore, many of these advanced tools are available as a service, which provides notable financial and operational benefits.
 To learn more about this model, you can read about the benefits of invoice data extraction as a service.
-This approach avoids large upfront investments and allows you to pay only for what you use, making powerful automation surprisingly cost-effective.
-You can Check our pricing to see how this pay-as-you-go model works.
+This pay-as-you-go approach avoids large upfront investments and allows you to pay only for what you use, making enterprise-grade automation surprisingly cost-effective.

 The Verdict: Choosing the Right Tool for Your Accounts Payable Automation

 After comparing the technologies, the path forward for modernizing your accounts payable process becomes clear.
 Traditional OCR, while a step up from manual entry, is too brittle and error-prone to handle the diverse invoice formats businesses receive today.
-On the other hand, a general-purpose AI like ChatGPT shows promise but ultimately falls short.
-It lacks the consistency, security, and scalable batch-processing capabilities required for a critical business function like invoice processing.
+On the other hand, a general-purpose AI like ChatGPT shows promise but falls short in practice.
+It lacks the consistency, security, and scalable batch-processing capabilities required for a essential business function like invoice processing.

 For businesses that depend on reliable, accurate, and secure invoice data extraction, the verdict is decisive: a purpose-built AI solution is the superior choice.